The Query Complexity of Correlated Equilibria: Randomized Algorithms for Exact Correlated Equilibria

 \subsection{A Path Construction}

-We will build hard instances of the NNV problem from paths in the hypercube.
-Let $(v_0, v_1, ..., v_L)$ be a (not necessarily simple) path in the hypercube, i.e. for each $0 \le j < L$, the vertex $v_{j+1}$ is obtained from $v_j$ by flipping a single random bit.
-The NNV instance we build from this path will essentially give weight $j$ to the edge $(v_{j-1}, v_j)$, with weights added over the possible multiple times the path goes through a single edge.
-This way every time the path passes a vertex $v$ at step $j$, the incoming edge gets weight $-j$ while the outgoing edge gets weight $j+1$, adding one to the total weight of edges going out of $v$.
+We build hard instances of the NPV problem from paths in the hypercube.
+Let $ (v_{0},v_{1},...,v_{L})$ be a (not necessarily simple) path in the hypercube; i.e., for each $0\leq j<L$, the vertex $v_{j+1}$ is obtained from $v_{j}$ by flipping a single random bit.
+The NPV instance we build from this path essentially gives weight $-j$ to the edge $(v_{j-1},v_{j})$, with weights added over the possible multiple times the path goes through a single edge.
+This way every time the path passes a vertex $v$ at step $j$, the incoming edge gets weight $-j$ while the outgoing edge gets weight $j+1$ , adding one to the total net weight going out of $v$.
 Formally:

-\begin{definition} Let $(v_0,v_1 ... v_{L})$ be a (not necessarily simple) path in the hypercube.
-The path induces the following labeling of the hypercube: $R(u,v) = \sum_{\{j | u=v_{j-1},v=v_j\}} j - \sum_{\{j | u=v_j,v=v_{j-1}\}} j$. \end{definition}
+\begin{definition} Let $(v_{0},v_{1},...,v_{L})$ be a (not necessarily simple) path in the hypercube.
+The path induces the following labeling of the hypercube: $ R(u,v)=\sum_{\{j|u=v_{j-1},v=v_{j}\}}j-\sum_{\{j|u=v_{j},v=v_{j-1}\}}j$. \end{definition}